jacobdavie7/hbot/README.md

 * Note that choosing reset will FLUSH ALL rules and ACCEPT by default.
 Effectively, you have no firewall.
 Use with caution!
 <br><br>
 * All home rulesets ONLY allow related/established traffic IN
+* The standard home ruleset will allow all nessesary ports needed for daily-driver computer usage OUT
 * The lax home ruleset will allow any traffic OUT
 * The limited home ruleset will only allow HTTP/HTTPS/DNS traffic OUT
-* The standard home ruleset will allow all nessesary ports needed for daily-driver computer usage OUT
+* The secure home ruleset will only allow out protocols that are encrypted OUT
+* The class class ruleset allows extra ports used in class.
+Allows SSH IN
 * The local home ruleset will only allow all private IP's and localhost, NO internet access.
 Great for 1337 h@x practice on local network
 <br><br>
 * The webserver ruleset allows ssh, http, and https IN.
 Ports reqired for data out are allowed on a per-user basis.